When to get a second opinion

 Uncertainty about surgery or a major medical procedure can drive the decision to seek a second opinion.
 It is important to have confidence in the diagnosis, and to get the most-current information about treatment options available to you.
-A second opinion with a qualified specialist allows you to approach your treatment decisions with the necessary confidence to help you make the best choice for you.

 For complicated, non-emergency medical situations, you should consider getting a second opinion any time you face: